WHAT HAPPENED TO NATALIE?

 (November 2015.
 Incite Magazine.
 Volume 18: Issue 3.
 Theme: Their/There/They’re.)

 She wanted to go to Miami with her boyfriend Mike, that was the plan and it was all going to go great until Trey had to mess it up like usual.
-Now she has to bring Trey to Potter’s Field, find Mike, and figure it all out from their all without getting caught.
+Now she has to bring Trey to Potter’s Field, find Mike, and figure it all out without getting caught.

 BEHIND THE WALL